microsoft/hlsl-specs/proposals/NNN-dynamic-buffer-objects.md

 * **V1237: Invalid FromAddress alignment validation**
   * **Trigger**: When alignment parameter violates compile-time or runtime constraints
-  * **Example**: Alignment value not a power of 2, less than 4, or greater than 4096 for ByteAddressBuffer/StructuredBuffer; or ConstantBuffer address not 16-byte aligned
+  * **Example**: Alignment value not a power of 2, less than minimum required (4 for ByteAddressBuffer, structure-dependent for StructuredBuffer), or greater than 4096; or ConstantBuffer address not 256-byte aligned
   * **Validation**: Compile-time literal validation and runtime alignment checking

 * **V1238: FromAddress GPUVA validation failure**